radicalbit/radicalbit-ai-monitoring/docs/docs/user-guide/quickstart.md

 This tutorial involves batch monitoring, including the situation where you have some historical data that you want to compare over time.

 The **reference dataset** is the name we use to indicate the batch that contains the information we desire to have constantly (or we expect to have) over time.
-It could be the training set or a chunck of production data where the model has had good performances.
+It could be the training set or a chunk of production data where the model has had good performances.

 The **current dataset** is the name we use to indicate the batch that contains fresh information, for example, the most recent production data, predictions or ground truths.
 We expect that it has the same characteristics (statistical properties) as the reference, which indicates that the model has the performance we expect and there is no drift in the data.